MicrosoftDocs/mixed-reality/mrtk-unity/mrtk2/updates-deployment/updating.md

 **IMixedRealityBoundarySystem.Contains**

 This method previously took in a specific, Unity-defined experimental enum.
 It now takes in an MRTK-defined enum that's identical to the Unity enum.
-This change helps prepare the MRTK for Unity's future boundary APIs.
+This change helps prepare MRTK for Unity's future boundary APIs.

 **MixedRealityServiceProfileAttribute**